👉 TAP TO SAVE 50% WITH CODE SPRING

 Not to bury the lead on future lists, but with the current state of Scheffler's game, it's difficult to envision a weekly ranking where the World's No. 1 isn't sitting proudly in this position.

 It isn't just that Scottie has no weaknesses, but that he reaches an elite level in such a large number of the game's facets.
 With the driver?
-Scheffler has gained .75 strokes per round off of the tee over the last 12 months -- the best mark of any full-time PGA Tour member.
-He may not hit it as far as a Rory McIlroy or a Ludvig Aberg, but his combination of above-average power and precision makes him one of the sport's preeminent total drivers.
+Scheffler has gained .75 strokes per round off the tee over the last 12 months -- the best mark of any full-time PGA Tour member.
+He may not hit it as far as a McIlroy or an Aberg, but his combination of above-average power and precision makes him one of the sport's preeminent total drivers.

 "He's got the best spin and distance control I've ever seen.
 He controls the golf ball from a spin perspective so much better than everybody else.
-If you're 175 yard out and it's 10 miles into the wind, he knows how to control the light and spin to get that ball to land right next to the hole every hole...
-Probably since Tiger he's the best we've seen."
+If you're 175 yards out and it's 10 miles into the wind, he knows how to control the light and spin to get that ball to land right next to the hole every hole...
+Probably since Tiger, he's the best we've seen."

 - Bryson Dechambeau